 - Identification of suitable learning tasks to which these learning techniques can be applied.

 - Appreciation of some of the current limitations of reinforcement learning techniques.

-- Formulation of decision problems, ability to set up and run computational experiments, evaluation of results from the students own experiments.
+- Formulation of decision problems, set up and run computational experiments, evaluation of results from experiments.